Language & Orientation

 Is there anything I need to make sure I bring with me?

-This will be covered in the Intern Preparation Guide, this guide will be sent to Interns 2 months before the commencement of their program.
-It covers culturally appropriate clothing and what items are difficult to procure locally.
+This will be covered in the Volunteer Preparation Guide.
+The guide will be sent to volunteers before the commencement of their program.
+It includes information on culturally appropriate clothing and what items are difficult to procure locally.

 Should I start learning Thai before I come to Thailand?